vseryakov/backendjs/README.md

 When the API layer is initialized, the api module contains `app` object which is an Express server.

 Special module/namespace `app` is designated to be used for application development/extension.
-This module is available the same way as the `api` or `core` which makes it easy to refer and extend with additional methods and structures.
+This module is available in the same way as `api` and `core` which makes it easy to refer and extend with additional methods and structures.

 The typical structure of a backendjs application is the following: